jtstempel/364F18midterm/README.md

 # Midterm - SI 364 F18

-### Troy said it was alright to delete all classes, forms, routes and templates associated with 'Name'; therefore, you should not be looking for these in the application.
+Troy said it was alright to delete all classes, forms, routes and templates associated with 'Name' --- therefore, you should not be looking for these in the application.

 ## Instructions